 “The strategies are there to get Turnberry solid and into the black without any of that development.”

-In a strategic report accompanying its latest accounts, published last month, Eric Trump, a director of the firm alongside his brother, Donald Jr, expressed confidence that the resort “will return to profitability in the short to medium term.”
+In a strategic report accompanying its latest accounts, published last month, Eric Trump, a director of the firm, expressed confidence that the resort “will return to profitability in the short to medium term.”

-It made no mention of the proposed housing or holiday villa plans, adding only that “further redevelopments are ongoing.”
+It made no mention of any proposed housing or holiday villa plans, adding only that “further redevelopments are ongoing.”

 Covell Matthews is currently working with Trump’s firms on £150m plans for a new mixed use development adjoining Trump International Golf Links, his inaugural Scottish resort.
 A planning application before Aberdeenshire Council proposes 500 homes and 50 ‘hotel cottages’.
 It has attracted thousands of objections to date.